prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ### Multiple user ids

-The attributes 'uid2', 'medianet' or 'bidswitch' are treated specially by LiveIntent's user id sub-module.
-Each of these three attributes will result in a separate id returned by the sub-module.
+The attributes 'uid2', 'medianet', 'magnite' and 'bidswitch' are treated specially by LiveIntent's user id sub-module.
+Each of these four attributes will result in a separate id returned by the sub-module.

 For example, in case 'uid2' is configured to be requested - additionally to the nonID - the `request.userId` object would look like this: